ishaq4466/cheetSheets/gitSheet.md

 ### 1.Git basic Archi.

 ![Git Architecture](https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2016/11/Git-Architechture-Git-Tutorial-Edureka-2-768x720.png)
-1. git status //showing all **modified and untracked** file in the repo
+1. git status #showing all **modified and untracked** file in the repo

-2. git add . /// adding all files which are added and modified to the staging area
+2. git add . # adding all files which are added and modified to the staging area

-3. git commit -m "commit message"  // committing all the files into local repo from the staging area
+3. git commit -m "commit message"  # committing all the files into local repo from the staging area

-4. git commit -am "Commit without adding to staging" // all the **modified files only** are commit without adding them to staging area
+4. git commit -am "Commit without adding to staging" # all the **modified files only** are commit without adding them to staging area

-5. git log --oneline --decorate --color // showing all the logs in oneline with HEAD position
+5. git log --oneline --decorate --color # showing all the logs in oneline with HEAD position

-6. git log -p -1 --color  	// shows the changes in files in the last commit
+6. git log -p -1 --color  	# shows the changes in files in the last commit

+&. git config --list # getting all the configured username and password
 ### 2.Checkout

 1. git checkout